pvdabeel/prolog/Documentation/Handbook/03-doc-configuration.md

 This uniform representation means that during resolution, an already-installed package can satisfy a dependency directly without planning a fresh merge.
 In the plan output, these appear as `[nomerge]` — the prover verified the dependency is met by what is already on disk.

 In client-server mode the server holds its *own* `pkg` repository, which may differ from the client's installed set.
 A client can upload its local VDB with `--import-vdb`; the server registers it as a per-client repository (`pkg@<clienthost>`) and uses it for that client's plans.
+With `config:client_auto_import_vdb(true)` (the default) this happens automatically before each client command whenever the local VDB changed.
 See [Chapter 17](17-doc-distributed.md) for details.

 ## Gentoo configuration